 What is a commercial lease?

 A commercial lease is an agreement you, as a business owner, make with a landlord to use their commercial property in return for monthly rent payments.
-You become their business tenant, and you’ll both have obligations to each other.
+You become their business tenant, and you will both have obligations to each other.

 Commercial leases are used specifically for renting out commercial property.
 This could include office buildings, restaurants, retail spaces, and warehouses.